levdur/OM1/README.md

 ## License

 This project is licensed under the terms of the MIT License, which is a permissive free software license that allows users to freely use, modify, and distribute the software.
 The MIT License is a widely used and well-established license that is known for its simplicity and flexibility.
 By using the MIT License, this project aims to encourage collaboration, modification, and distribution of the software.
+Improved the documentation by adding clear instructions for obtaining, setting, and using the OpenMind API key required by OM1.
+This helps new contributors quickly get started with configuring their environment and avoids common authentication errors.